slamora/brackets-wiki/Performance-Tests-Procedure.md

 1. Confirm you have edit access to [Brackets Performance Tests (Google Spreadsheet)](https://docs.google.com/spreadsheet/ccc?key=0Aras0diokeHxdEc5RGtOeVI0V0xGU3FPUXBuX3ZYTlE#gid=0).
 If not, ask @jasonsanjose.
 2. Get the performance laptop (get key from @pflynn's desk)
 3. Uninstall any existing Brackets, and install the new Brackets build
-4. Sync the brackets repo on the machine to match the SHA of the installed build (look for the version field in <path to install>\www\package.json) (note: you may need to open the SSH tunnel to access GitHub)
+4. Sync the brackets repo on the machine to match the SHA of the installed build (look for the version field in <path to install>\www\package.json)<br> _(note: you may need to open the SSH tunnel to access GitHub)_
-5. Run ``tools\setup_for_hacking.sh``, passing it the Brackets .app folder
+5. Run ``tools/setup_for_hacking.sh``, passing it the Brackets .app folder
 6. Delete the [[Cache Folder]]: `rm -r ~/Library/Application\ Support/Brackets/cef_data/`
-7. Reboot the computer
+7. Reboot the computer (wait for other apps like the browser to finish auto-restoring)
-8. Run Brackets
+8. Launch Brackets
 9. Debug > Show Performance Data
 10. Log "Application Startup" time under "Startup > _Cold_ Startup (first run, no prefs)"
 11. Debug > Run Tests, Performance, All